AprilElizabeth/aprilelizabeth.github.io/_posts/2020-10-07-how-i-hire-interviews.md

 # The 3 interviews I use, and why

-I explained these a little bit in [Part 1,]({{site.url}}/2020-10-02/how-i-hire.html) but only a smidge.
+I explained these a little bit in [Part 1,]({{site.url}}/2020/10/02/how-i-hire.html) but only a smidge.
 Using 3 interviews and a team of about 5 people (including myself) feels Goldilocks to me. _Who_ makes up your interview team is more important than _how many_ interviews, though I think it's important to space interviews out a little bit.
 Some considerations on who to include in your interview team:

 - Direct co-workers.
 The people who will be responsible for training your new hire, answering their questions, and working with them day-to-day.
 - Indirect co-workers.
 People your new hire might work with on a semi-regular basis when cross-team collaboration is necessary.
-- Completely unrelated co-workers.
-People your new hire might see at the water cooler.
+- Office mates.
+People your new hire might see at the water cooler, but are unlikely to work with directly.
 These folks can be great for values & non-technical interviews.
 - Other hiring managers.
 I love when other managers interview my candidates, and I love when I get the chance to do the same.
 Managers have a different perspective on candidates & team dynamics, as we're usually "outsiders" on the team.

 Don't forget to take notes!
 It doesn't matter if you write 'em down or type 'em up, but keep them someplace safe.
 In some cases, your employer might require you to submit any notes you take to the People department, but more often they'll just ask you to hang on to your notes.